tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 If you run the command, you will be asked about some properties of your project.
 Some properties are standard (`groupId`, `version`, `artifactId` and `package`), but others were specific of this artifact, like `appTitle` or `sdkVersion`.
 These properties will help the archetype to generate a new project for you and in few seconds and knowing nothing about Adobe AEM you have your new project ready to run.

-## How the archetype works?
+## How does the archetype work?

 Internally, an archetype has all the files (pom file, classes, readme, etc...) with variables that will be replaced during project generation.
-As example, you can see these variables in several parts of the pom file below.
+As an example, you can see these variables in several parts of the pom file below.

 ```xml